ColinMaudry/dita-rdf/dita2rdf/README.md

-Thanks for giving a spin to the dita2rdf plugin!
+Thanks for giving a spin to the dita2rdf (DITA Open Toolkit)[http://dita-ot.github.io/] plugin!
 Please report bugs and questions to https://github.com/ColinMaudry/dita-rdf/issues.

 ### License

 The licensing information can be found in the "license" file.
 That's the GPL v3, so basically you CAN:
 - include this plugin in a commercial product
 - modify it
 - distribute it
 - receive patent rights (if any)

 You CANNOT:
 - hold me liable if this plugin causes you any trouble, damage, loss, etc.
 - modify the license associated with it (= sublicensing)

 If you ditribute this plugin or a modified version of it, You MUST:
 - Include this license and the copyright notice (Copyright 2013, Colin Maudry)
 - Clearly indicate if you make changes to the original code
 - Distribute the original AND modified source code

 ### Installation

 1. Extract the content of dita-rdf/dita2rdf/dita2rdf-ditaot-plugin.zip to [DITA-OT]/plugins.
 2. Run 'ant -f integrator.xml strict' at the root of your DITA opent toolkit installation.

 The new transtype 'rdf' is now available.
-Send me feedback either at colin@maudry.com or by opening issues!
+Send me feedback either at colin@maudry.com or by (opening issues)[https://github.com/ColinMaudry/dita-rdf/issues]!

 This plugin enables you to export the metadata of a ditamap and the referenced topics in RDF, via an RDF/XML serialization.